Notifications

 • See Alberta Wildfire for the status and location of wildfires, fire bans and restrictions, and learn more about wildfire prevention.

-• If you have a vehicle, keep the tank full in case fuel stations lose power or close down.
+• If you have a vehicle, keep the tank full in case fuel stations lose power or are closed.
 Keep a vehicle emergency kit and include an extra phone charger with necessary adapters.

 • Protect your property and belongings